fermyon/spin-trigger-cron/README.md

 ## Installing the template

-The template can be installed using the following comman:
+You can install the template using the following command:

 ```bash
 spin templates install --git https://github.com/fermyon/spin-trigger-cron
 ```

-Once the template is installed, a new project can be instantiated using:
+Once the template is installed, you can create a new application using:

 ```bash
 spin new -t cron-rust hello_cron --accept-defaults